With signing of Tim Horn, Huskies hope they’ve found an answer to recent kicking woes

 - What was that, Sebastian Janikowski?
 Decision not to tackle 49ers returner costly in Seahawks loss | Matt Calkins

-The Huskies have a kicker included in their 2019 recruiting class, and by all accounts they got a good gone.
+The Huskies have a kicker included in their 2019 recruiting class, and by all accounts they got a good one.

 Tim Horn, out of Punahou High School in Honolulu, is 6-feet-2 and 206 pounds and rated as the No. 2 kicker in the nation by Chris Sailer Kicking.